awesome-css-group/awesome-css/README.md

 ## Miscellaneous

 * [Can I use](https://caniuse.com/) - Browser support for CSS, HTML5 and other front-end web technologies.
+* [CSS Zen Garden](http://www.csszengarden.com/) - A showcase of how CSS can style the same HTML code in different ways.
 * [Flexbox Patterns](https://flexboxpatterns.com/) by cjcenizal
 * [Glassmorphism CSS Generator](https://ui.glass/generator/) - Generate CSS for glassmorphism.
 * [GradientArt](https://gra.dient.art/) - An advanced CSS gradient editor with layering, design tools and free cloud storage.